ymichael/psite/_posts/2016-04-10-thoughts-page-load-performance.md

 Its hard to underscore just how important executing well on these two things are. _You've already gone through the trouble of building a really great product that people want to see/use.
-The countless hours of engineering/ranking/pixel pushing is all for nought if the users leaves before viewing any of it._
+The countless hours of engineering/ranking/pixel pushing is all for nought if the user leaves before viewing any of it._

-Before 1, your users are just staring at a loading spinner and a blank page - making this a particularly important period of time, standing between users and the content they care about _(which is why they are visiting your site in the first place)_.
+__Before 1, your users are just staring at a loading spinner and a blank page__ - making this a particularly important period of time that stands between your users and the content they care about _(which is why they are visiting your site in the first place)_.
 This is the basis for the term 'Critical Render Path'.
-There are a lot of resources on how to optimize it and this is exactly what it does: reducing the time between users and your site's content.
+There are a lot of resources on how to optimize it and this is exactly what it
+does: reducing the time between users and your site's content.

 > Optimizing the critical rendering path refers to prioritizing the display of
 > content that relates to the current user action.[^5]